094459/newsletter-oss-projects/README.md

 [quarkus-bedrock-demo](https://aws-oss.beachgeek.co.uk/3cv) This is a sample project from my colleague Denis Traub, based on [work from Vini](https://aws-oss.beachgeek.co.uk/3b2)  , that demonstrates how to access Amazon Bedrock from a Quarkus application deployed on AWS Lambda. (#177)

+**real-time-social-media-analytics-with-generative-ai**

+[real-time-social-media-analytics-with-generative-ai](https://aws-oss.beachgeek.co.uk/3x5) this repo helps you to build and deploy an AWS Architecture that is able to combine streaming data with GenAI using Amazon Managed Service for Apache Flink and Amazon Bedrock.
+(198)

 **reinvent-session-concierge**

 [reinvent-session-concierge](https://aws-oss.beachgeek.co.uk/3gq) is potentially a very useful tool for those of you heading out to re:Invent, and wanting to make sure that you make the most of your time there by attending the sessions of most interest to you.
 This project uses Amazon Bedrock Titan text embeddings stored in a PostgreSQL database to enable generative AI queries across the re:Invent session data.
 It combines both semantic search and traditional queries.
 I am going to be trying it out later today to help me plan my online viewing. (#181)

+**serverless-genai-food-analyzer-app**

+[serverless-genai-food-analyzer-app](https://aws-oss.beachgeek.co.uk/3x6) provides code for a personalised GenAI nutritional web application for your shopping and cooking recipes built with serverless architecture and generative AI capabilities.
+It was first created as the winner of the AWS Hackathon France 2024 and then introduced as a booth exhibit at the AWS Summit Paris 2024.
+You use your cell phone to scan a bar code of a product to get the explanations of the ingredients and nutritional information of a grocery product personalised with your allergies and diet.
+You can also take a picture of food products and discover three personalised recipes based on their food preferences.
+The app is designed to have minimal code, be extensible, scalable, and cost-efficient.
+It uses Lazy Loading to reduce cost and ensure the best user experience. (#198)

 **serverless-rss-filtered-feed-gen**